browserengineering/book/book/accessibility.md

 [^why-pseudoclass]: It's called a pseudo-class because it's similar to how a developoer would indicate a [class] attribute on an element for the purpose of targeting special elements with different styles.
-It's "pseudo" because there is no actual class attribute set on the element whie it's focused.
+It's "pseudo" because there is no actual class attribute set on the element while it's focused.

 [class]: https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors